Student Code of Conduct

 Student Conduct Boards

-Student Conduct Administrators, members of Student Conduct Boards, members of the Appeals Board, and advisors to students, while acting in their official capacities in such positions, shall be deemed to act as special assistants to the Dean of Students, solely for the purposes of imparting to the hearings the confidentiality provided by regulations governing colleges and universities.
+Student Conduct Administrators, members of Student Conduct Boards, members of the Appeals Board, and advisors disciplinary actions to students, while acting in their official capacities in such positions, shall be deemed to act as special assistants to the Dean of Students, solely for the purposes of imparting to the hearings the confidentiality provided by regulations governing colleges and universities.
 Confidentiality also applies to the complainant(s), and all students involved.

 Please be aware that the provisions of this manual are not to be regarded as an irrevocable contract between John Carroll University and its students.
 The University reserves the right to change any provision or any requirement at any time.